 Water: Latest news and analysis articles

-On Wednesday, Britvic will report its full-year results.
-Here, just-drinks takes a look at the company's performance over the fiscal year to...
+On Wednesday, PepsiCo will release its first quarter results for 2017.
+Here, just-drinks takes a closer look at the company's performance in...

 Here's a round-up of this week's top stories in the global soft drinks & bottled water categories.
 We have similar round-ups for beer & cider and spirits & wine.